camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 ## Failed Jobs

 Upon failure of job execution, e.g. if a service task invocation throws an exception, a job will be retried a number of times (by default 3).
 It is not immediately retried and added back to the acquisition queue, but the value of the RETRIES&#95; column is decreased.
 The process engine thus performs bookkeeping for failed jobs.
-After updating the RETRIES&#95; column, the executor moves on to the next job.
-This means that the failed job will automatically be retried once the LOCK&#95;EXP&#95;TIME&#95; date is expired.
+After updating the RETRIES&#95; column, the executor unlocks the job.
+The unlocking includes also erasing the time LOCK&#95;EXP&#95;TIME&#95; and the owner of the lock LOCK&#95;OWNER&#95; by setting both entries to `null`.
+Subsequently, the failed job will automatically be retried once the job is acquired for execution.

 In real life it is useful to configure the retry strategy, i.e. the number of times a job is retried and when it is retried, so the LOCK&#95;EXP&#95;TIME&#95;.
 In the Camunda engine, this can be configured as an [extension element]({{< relref "reference/bpmn20/custom-extensions/extension-elements.md#failedjobretrytimecycle" >}}) of a task in the BPMN 2.0 XML: